A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 The 85mm lens for Sony E-mount is probably one of the best portrait lenses on the market today.
 With its 821 grams, the lens isn’t exactly a lightweight, but it delivers excellent images.

 The autofocus is very precise, while the sharpness and the level of detail are simply outstanding.
-Every hair of your model will be visible on the picture, that’s how sharply this lens takes pictures.
+Every hair of your model will be visible on the picture, that’s how sharp this lens shoots.

 Zeiss 85 mm, f/1.8 portrait lens